lacuna/bifurcan/doc/benchmarks.md

 ---

 These set operations are performed on two data structures of the same type, whose entries half overlap.
 Both `Map` and `IntMap` perform these operations structurally, meaning that the more dissimilar the two collections are, the faster the operation.
-Even if the two collections overlap completely, these are still expected to be significantly than the Clojure and CHAMP equivalents, which modify the collections one element at a time.
+Even if the two collections overlap completely, these are still expected to be significantly faster than the Clojure and CHAMP equivalents, which modify the collections one element at a time.

 ![](../benchmarks/images/map_difference.png)